 The ACLU and other civil libertarians have expressed concern over privacy issues stemming from the recordings, but the Rialto Police Department has said that all of the gathered footage is only to be used internally, and will only be kept for a short amount of time.

-The success of the Rialto program has led to a minor chain reaction, with police departments from coast to coast looking to adopt a mini camera system of their own.
+The success of the Rialto program has led to a minor chain reaction, with police departments from coast to coast looking to adopt a mini camera system of

 Film buffs may recognize this scene from 2012’s End of Watch which features two officers wearing BrickHouse’s Mega Mini Pro camera.
 Watch a clip below: